oceanprotocol/ocean.py/READMEs/key-value-flow.md

 print(f"Found that {key} = {value_out}")
 ```

 That's it!
-Note the simplicity of what just happened.
-All data was stored and retrieved on-chain.
+Note the simplicity.
+All data was stored and retrieved from on-chain.
 We don't need Ocean Provider or Ocean Aquarius for these use cases (though the latter can help for fast querying & retrieval).

 We can also encrypt the data.
 The [personal data NFTs quickstart](READMEs/pdnfts-flow.md) shows an example.